Pavansiru/AS400/README.md

 /END-FREE

-# DDS code usinf SDA
+# DDS code using SDA
  A*%%TS  SD  20211228  110737  PAVANS      REL-V7R4M0  5770-WDS
  A*%%EC
  A                                      DSPSIZ(24 80 *DS3)